Referring a student

 - Listen sensitively.
 Listen to thoughts and feelings in a sensitive, non-threatening way.
 Communicate understanding by repeating back the essence of what the student has told you.
 For example, "It sounds like you're not accustomed to such an urban campus and you're feeling lost."

 - Refer.
 Tell the student that help is available, and emphasize that seeking help is a sign of strength.
-Provide the Counseling Center’s phone number (816-235-1635) or help them make the call and offer to accompany the student to the Center for their initial appointment.
-If a student is resistant and you are still concerned, contact the Counseling Center about your referral.
+Provide the Counseling Services phone number (816-235-1635) or help them make the call and offer to accompany the student to the Center for their initial appointment.
+If a student is resistant and you are still concerned, contact Counseling Services about your referral.

 - Follow up.
 Check in with the student to find out how he or she is doing, and provide support as appropriate.
 However, unless a student provides a written Release of Information to speak with you, we will not be able to share any information about that student once they have become a client.